argenkiwi/argenkiwi.github.io/source/_posts/Android-MVP-with-Dagger.md

 }
 ```

-The _Presenter_ should keep a reference to the _View_. `MainPresenter` should currently look like this:
+`MainPresenter` should keep a reference `MainView`.
+Our _Presenter_ should currently look like this:

 ```Java
 public class MainPresenter {